The Best Soul Food Spots in America to Visit on Your Next Road Trip

-“Because mac and cheese is a difficult dish, and despite its role as a side, it can easily be the star when done right,” Poku said.
+“Because mac and cheese is a difficult dish, and despite its role as a side, it can easily be the star when done right,” Poku says.
 “Henry's Soul Cafe is one of the last strongholds of the culture of DC in one of the neighborhoods where the Black population was heavily concentrated.”

 Poku says that with it being on the same block at the historic Howard Theater, the African American Civil War Museum and Ben’s Chili Bowl, it’s a part of a deep history within the community.
 In the first half of the 20th century, U Street was one of the most vibrant places for African American culture and livelihood.
 Its impact on the music and arts scene in Washington, DC was seen through the presence of acts like Duke Ellington, who was born in DC.

 Jermaine Smith, son of Henry Smith, the original founder and owner of Henry’s Soul Cafe, told me the restaurant started out as a small spot similar to a convenient store and offered some takeout items like hot dogs, burgers, and sandwiches.
 Henry began to add more items to the menu as time went on, including what he became best known for: sweet potato pie.

 “When I was growing up, there would be snow blizzards and ice storms, and my dad would still open up because he had an obligation to feed people that may not be able to get a meal,” Smith says.
 “When the pandemic came, my first inclination was that we were going to stay open and we’d take the necessary precautions to try to lessen the effects of the virus, but we have an obligation to stay open.”

 Take Poku’s advice and pair your fried chicken wings with cabbage, fried okra, stuffing, or coleslaw.
 Finish off your meal with a slice of the “Homemade World Famous Sweet Potato Pie,” or really treat yourself and just order a whole one.